Selkirk and Kootenay Bike Tour

 +5,012 ft / -4,933 ft

 From Nelson we veer east then northeast following rivers to crystal clear Slocan Lake, 25 miles long and almost 1000 feet deep.
-Pass through history in Slocan City at the foot of the lake – once a boisterous boomtown packed with hotels, saloons and miners hoping to strike it rich, it has mellowed into a peaceful town of gold-rush era architecture filled with people in pursuit of the new “gold in them thar hills” – recreation.
-Enjoy a lakeside pedal to New Denver (yes, it was named after the “old” Denver in Colorado) in the afternoon.
+Pass through history in Slocan City at the foot of the lake – once a boisterous boomtown packed with hotels, saloons and miners hoping to strike it rich.
+These days, it has mellowed into a peaceful town of gold-rush era architecture filled with people in pursuit of the new “gold in them thar hills” – recreation.
+After lunch, continue cycling along the lake to New Denver (named after the “old” Denver in Colorado).
 Soak up the views from town at the Valhalla Inn or New Denver Lodge.

 Day 04